 Recovery & Prognosis

-Your cat’s prognosis will be determined by the type of fungal infection he or she has contracted.
+Your cat’s prognosis will be determined by the type of fungal infection he or she has contracted and the severity of their condition.
 While prescription medication can help to clear some infections, others may have long-term health impacts or even lead to severe neurological symptoms (for example, North American Blastomycosis can cause these).

 To help your cat recover, it’s critical to attend all follow-up appointments so your cat’s recovery can be assessed.
 Your vet will check to see that no relapses have happened and make changes to medication if required.
 Report any changes in your cat’s appearance or behavior immediately.